digitalrebar/doc/development/workflow.rst

 -  A checkout of Digital Rebar.
 -  Bash 4, ruby, rubygems, and the json gem.
-Microsoft Windows users shoul operate in either the cygwin or the msysgw enviromnent.
+Microsoft Windows users should operate in either the cygwin or the msysgw enviromnent.
 -  A github username and password.

 Releases, Builds, and Barclamps: